CSCfi/csc-user-guide/docs/support/deprecate-conda.md

 # Deprecating Conda

-**CSC has deprecated the use of Conda installations** on our supercomputers Puhti and Mahti.
-This is due to the performance issues of Conda-based environments on shared parallel file systems, causing long start-up delays and system-wide slowdowns when using Python scripts.
-We strongly recommend users moving away from their own Conda-based installations and we are gradually deprecating CSC-installed modules that are based directly on Conda.
+**CSC has deprecated the direct usage of Conda installations on our supercomputers' (Puhti and Mahti) shared file systems**.
+This is due to the performance issues of Conda-based environments on parallel file systems, causing long start-up delays and system-wide slowdowns when using Python scripts.
+We strongly recommend users moving away from their own installations which use Conda directly on a shared drive (such as `/projappl`, `/scratch` on user's home directory).
+We are also gradually deprecating CSC-installed modules that are based directly on Conda.
+Conda can still be used indirectly, for example wrapped as a Singularity container.

 Conda environments typically contain tens or even hundreds of thousands of files, and starting a Conda application requires reading a large number of them.